cerpus/php-edlib-resource-kit-laravel/README.md

 php artisan vendor:publish --provider="Cerpus\EdlibResourceKitProvider\EdlibResourceKitServiceProvider"
 ~~~

-It is required to configure RabbitMQ.
-Now edit `config/edlib-resource-kit.php`, or
+For asynchronous publishing, it is required to configure RabbitMQ.
+Edit
-provide the expected environment variables, to match your infrastructure.
+`config/edlib-resource-kit.php`, or provide the expected environment variables
+to match your infrastructure.

 If using [cerpus/laravel-rabbitmq-pubsub](https://github.com/cerpus/php-laravel-rabbitmq-pubsub),
 you can reuse its configuration: